Dallimberg/Data_Analyst_Portfolio/Sql_Project_2/README.md

-# Video Game Sales Analysis
+## Video Game Sales Analysis – SQL

-## Project Description
+## Project Context
-This project analyzes video game sales data using SQL.
+This project analyzes video game sales data to understand trends in global and regional sales, as well as performance by genre and platform.
-It provides insights into global and regional sales, trends by genre and platform, average sales per game, and identifies the top-selling games per year.

----

-## Dataset
-**Dataset:** `vgsales.csv`

-**Columns:**
-- **Name**: Name of the video game
-- **Platform**: Gaming platform (e.g., PS4, Xbox, Nintendo Switch)
-- **Year**: Year of release
-- **Genre**: Game genre (e.g., Action, Adventure, Sports)
-- **Publisher**: Game publisher
-- **NA_Sales**: Sales in North America (millions)
-- **EU_Sales**: Sales in Europe (millions)
-- **JP_Sales**: Sales in Japan (millions)
-- **Other_Sales**: Sales in other regions (millions)
-- **Global_Sales**: Total sales worldwide (millions)

----
+The goal is to provide actionable insights for game publishers, marketers, and analysts to identify top-selling games and profitable genres over the years.

-## Project Objectives
+## Objective
-- Inspect dataset structure and check for missing values
+- Inspect the dataset structure and check for missing values
-- Detect duplicates in game entries
+- Detect duplicate game entries
 - Calculate total and average sales per game
 - Analyze sales trends by genre, year, and platform
 - Determine top-selling games per year
 - Calculate market share for each region

----

-## SQL Queries Overview
+## Solution
+The analysis was performed using SQL (MySQL) and included the following steps:
-1. **First rows** – Inspect dataset structure and data types
+1. Inspected the first rows of the dataset to check structure and data types
-2. **Data quality check** – Count total rows and null values per column
+2. Counted total rows and null values per column to check data quality
-3. **Duplicate detection** – Identify repeated games by Name and Platform
+3. Identified duplicate games by Name and Platform
-4. **TotalSales column** – Sum regional sales for global analysis
-5. **Sales by year and genre** – Identify trends over time
+4. Added a new column TotalSales by summing regional sales (NA, EU, JP, Other)
+5. Calculated total sales and number of games by Year and Genre
-6. **Sales by platform and region** – Compare performance of consoles and markets
+6. Aggregated sales by Platform and Region to compare performance across markets
-7. **Regional market share** – Determine percentage contribution of each region
+7. Calculated regional contribution percentages to Global Sales
-8. **Average sales per game** – Identify profitable genres
+8. Computed average sales per game by Year and Genre
-9. **Top-selling games per year** – Find the best-selling game of each year
+9. Identified the top-selling game of each year using a ranking function

----

 ## Key Insights
 - Action and Sports games dominate global sales in multiple years
 - Certain platforms consistently outperform others (e.g., PS4, Nintendo Switch)
 - North America and Europe account for the largest share of global sales
 - Top-selling games per year often belong to popular franchises

----
+## Dataset
+- Name: Name of the video game
+- Platform: Gaming platform (e.g., PS4, Xbox, Nintendo Switch)
+- Year: Year of release
+- Genre: Game genre (e.g., Action, Adventure, Sports)
+- Publisher: Game publisher
+- NA_Sales: Sales in North America (millions)
+- EU_Sales: Sales in Europe (millions)
+- JP_Sales: Sales in Japan (millions)
+- Other_Sales: Sales in other regions (millions)
+- Global_Sales: Total sales worldwide (millions)

 ## Tools & Technologies
-- **SQL (MySQL)** – For data querying and analysis
+- SQL (MySQL) for querying, analysis, and insights extraction